Tom-t0/Password_Generator/README.md

 ### Phase 1: Lowercase Conversion
 Convert the input string to lowercase.

-Expected Result: apple

 ### Phase 2: JIS Kana Conversion
 Convert the English characters to Japanese Kana based on the JIS keyboard layout mapping.

-Expected Result: ちせせりい (chi-se-se-ri-i)

 ### Phase 3: Romaji Conversion
 Convert the Kana string into Romaji (Romanized Japanese).

-Expected Result: kanitoitoisunini (Note: The result depends on the specific internal conversion table used.)

 ### Phase 3.5 : Modular culculation
 Applies non-linear modular transformation using a prime modulus (67) to destroy statistical patterns.